MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     last.year(?)
 P3SG:carry.on.back(?)[~ITV]:A2SG son:A2SG
     'Last year, you would carry your son on your back'

-When the subject or agent of the verb is fronted, this aspect can be interpreted as habitual or gnomic, expressing general truths.
-A gnomic reading is blocked by the presence of a temporal adverbial, and is otherwise conditioned by context.
+When the subject or agent of the verb is topicalized, this aspect can be interpreted as habitual or gnomic, expressing general truths.
+A gnomic reading is blocked by the presence of a temporal adverbial and is otherwise conditioned by context.

     ???     ?????~???
     wolf(?)
 P3SG:howl[~HAB(?)]